husayt/josediazgonzalez.com/_posts/2010-08-16-cakephp-plugins-a-biblical-retelling.markdown

 # File Uploading:
 - [Vinicius Mendes' MeioUpload](http://github.com/jrbasso/MeioUpload): I've worked on this.
 The versioning is pretty silly atm, but I still say it's definitely usable.
-- [Debuggable's TransloadIt plugin](http://github.com/felixge/cakephp-transload_it): A really rad way of uploading files to a NodeJs-based webservice that handles encoding, processing, and storage for you via Ajax.
-It's hot.
 - [Michał Szajbe's UploadPack](http://github.com/szajbus/uploadpack): File Uploading with a Helper to output the stuff for you.
 It's dope, for damn sure.
 I actually prefer this over MeioUpload now, and I contribute to both and have been the "Maintainer" of both in some fashion over the past year.
 - [Jose Gonzalez's Upload](http://github.com/josegonzalez/upload): I made an Upload plugin based on my work with MeioUpload and UploadPack.
 I haven't used it yet, but it's currently ~44% unit tested and once it is at 100%, I'll try it out and let you know ;)
 - [David Perrson's Media](http://github.com/davidpersson/media): The grand-daddy of all CakePHP upload plugins.
 If this plugin doesn't do what you need it to do, the code hasn't been released as a CakePHP plugin.
 For advanced users only, but you won't be disappointed.